GULibrarySandbox/ten-repo/index.md

 ## Aims and topics

-This tutorial is a collection of resources to help researchers move towards reproducibility.
+This collection of resources aims to facilitate researchers moving towards reproducibility.

 Some scenarios to consider: